WHY VISIT INDIA

 - Jalebi: Deep-fried batter in sweet syrup, poured out in a nest of orange squiggles

-- Dosa: A pancake made from fermented rice-flour batter, serve with curry dips or stuffed with vegetables curry, originally from the south
+- Dosa: A pancake made from fermented rice-flour batter, serve with curry dips or stuffed with vegetable curry, originally from the south

 - Chai: Sweet, strong Indian tea, best sampled from roadside chai-wallahs